Nishkarsh01/pass-comp10001-winter2023/learningResources/pythonCheatSheet/Readme.txt

-These learning resources are the intellectual property of Professor Sam Scott and have not been used without due acknowledgemen.
+These learning resources are the intellectual property of Professor Sam Scott and have not been used without due acknowledgement.